 - 4. Remove all hard drives. - 5.
-Disconnect the SAS/SATA/SSD data, signal, and power cable(s) from the backplane. - 6.
-Press the release tabs and slide the backplane upward.
+Disconnect the SAS/SATA/SSD data cable(s) and power cable from the backplane. - 6.
+If applicable, disconnect the power/data cable from the optical drive. - 7.
+Push the backplane blue release tabs in the direction of the arrows and lift the backplane upwards.